A Guide To Edilians Clay Roof Tiles

 Interestingly, the first large scale English pantile factory was built in Tilbury in 1701, founded by the writer Daniel Defoe to provide roofing for the incoming Hugenot refugees to Spitalfields in London.
 The dimensions of pantiles (13 1/2 by 9 1/2 inches) were standardised by an Act of Parliament in the reign of George 1.

-Traditionally, classic pantiles were often used on barns and cowsheds, with slates being reserved for the more affluent farmhouses.
+Traditionally, classic pantiles are often used on barns and cowsheds, with slates being reserved for the more affluent farmhouses.
 Although they overlap, they don’t have the more modern features of interlocks and weather bars and can only be used on roof pitches of 30 degrees and above.

 Edilians really understands pantile design, with countless innovations in interlocks and weatherbars, as well as firing techniques to create closer dimensional tolerances.